ICICLE Overview

 What is ICICLE?

-ICICLE is a cryptography library designed to accelerate zero-knowledge proofs (ZKPs) using multiple compute backends, including GPUs, CPUs, and potentially other platforms.
-ICICLE's key strength lies in its ability to implement blazing-fast cryptographic primitives, enabling developers to significantly reduce proving times with minimal effort.
+ICICLE is a math library designed to accelerate high-speed cryptography—starting with zero-knowledge proofs (ZKPs)—across multiple compute backends, including GPUs, CPUs, Apple Silicon, and more.
+Its key strength lies in ultra-fast implementations of cryptographic primitives, enabling developers to significantly reduce proving times with minimal effort.

 Key Features

-• Backend Agnosticism: Develop on CPU and deploy on various backends, including GPUs, specialized hardware, and other emerging platforms, depending on your project's needs.
+- Backend Agnosticism: Develop on CPU and deploy across various backends, including GPUs, Metal, specialized hardware, and emerging platforms, based on your project's needs.

-• Extensibility: Designed for easy integration and extension, allowing you to build and deploy custom backends and cryptographic primitives.
+- Extensibility: Built for seamless integration and expansion, ICICLE enables you to develop and deploy custom backends and cryptographic primitives.

 Evolution from v2 to v3

-Originally, ICICLE was focused solely on GPU acceleration.
-With the release of v3, ICICLE now supports multiple backends, making it more versatile and adaptable to different hardware environments.
-Whether you're leveraging the power of GPUs or exploring other compute platforms, ICICLE v3 is designed to fit your needs.
+Originally focused solely on GPU acceleration, ICICLE has evolved.
+With the release of v3, it now supports multiple backends, making it more versatile and adaptable across diverse hardware environments.
+Whether you're harnessing the power of GPUs or exploring alternative compute platforms, ICICLE v3 is built to meet your needs.

 Who Uses ICICLE?

-ICICLE has been successfully integrated and used by leading ZK companies such as Celer Network, Gnark, and others to enhance their ZK proving pipelines.
+ICICLE has been successfully integrated and used by leading cryptography companies such as Brevis, Gnark, Zircuit, zkWASM, Kroma Network and others to enhance their ZK proving pipelines.

 Don't Have Access to a GPU?